kpdyer/fteproxy/doc/source/server.rst

 Overview
 --------
-It's the responsibility of the server listener to broker incoming/ outgoing connections on the server-side of an FTE setup.
+It's the responsibility of the server listener to broker incoming/ outgoing connections on the server-side of an fteproxy setup.
-Incoming connections are encapsulated by FTE, as they are from an FTE client application.
+Incoming connections are encapsulated by FTE, as they are from an fteproxy client application.
 Outgoing connections will be destined to some sort of proxy, such as a SOCKS server or Tor bridge.

 The ``fte.server.listener`` class extends ``fte.relay.listener``.
 See ``fte.relay.listener`` for more information, which is also the base class for ``fte.client.listener``.
-The ``fte.relay.listener`` class extends ``threading.Thread``, hence we invoke the FTE server via fte.listener.server.start().
+The ``fte.relay.listener`` class extends ``threading.Thread``, hence we invoke the fteproxy server via fte.listener.server.start().

 Interface